stonezone/PawWatch/README.md

 ## Apple Watch Companion
 - Lives in `pawWatch Watch App/` and imports `pawWatchFeature` to access `WatchLocationProvider`, models, and shared UI.
+- Extended runtime support is gated by Info.plist `WKBackgroundModes` detection plus a persisted developer toggle surfaced in the QA/dev settings sheet so you can enable/disable the capability without editing schemes.
 - Handles GPS capture, HealthKit workout life cycle, and WatchConnectivity state.
 - Because the iOS target embeds the watch app (`pawWatch.app/Watch/pawWatch Watch App.app`), you can install the phone app via Xcode, Apple Configurator, or TestFlight and the Watch companion follows automatically.
 - When Xcode cannot talk to your physical watch, install the iOS build onto your phone first, then open the Watch app on iOS to finish deployment.